trixi234/acitvity_git/README.md

 ## create a Javascript file

-create a javascript file and name it `surname.js` and type
+create a javascript file and name it `surname.js` and type (note: change it to your surname)

 ```javascript
 console.log("your surname");